 Jeremy Voigt is a writer, teacher, reader, father,and husband living in the Pacific Northwest.
-His poems have appeared in Willow Springs, Gulf Coast, Post Road, Fifth Wednesday Journal, and many other magazines.
+His poems have appeared in Willow Springs, Gulf Coast, Post Road, Fifth Wednesday Journal, among other magazines.
 His chapbook, Neither Rising nor Falling was featured on Garrison Keillor’s Writer’s Almanac.
+His manuscript, Estuary, has been a semi-finalist for the Dorset Prize, Crab Orchard’s first book prize, and the Miller Williams prize.
 He has been nominated for a Pushcart Prize.
-He teaches at Burlington-Edison High school as well as at Whatcom Community College.
+He has been a play-in- the schools for the Skagit River Poetry festival, and run afternoon workshops for the Port Townsend Writing Conference.
+He teaches, or has, taught at, Burlington-Edison High school as well as at Whatcom Community College, Skagit Valley College, and Wenatchee Valley College.

 Where or when were you the happiest?